cschreib/vif/doc/sphinx/io-fits-generic.rst

     uint_t file_base::hdu_count() const;

-This function returns the number of HDU (or extensions) currently present in the file.
+This function returns the number of HDUs (or extensions) currently present in the file.
 This includes the "primary HDU" (extension with ID ``0``), and therefore should always be larger or equal to one.
 Will throw an exception if no file is currently open.

 **Example:**